whobutsb/dotfiles/notes/vim.md

 - `zj` - move down to the top of next fold
 - `zk` - move up to bottom of previous fold

+- `zf{motion}` - fold an area based on a motion.

+If you get "Cannot create folw with the current foldmethod" then change the fold method type.

+	:set foldmethod=manual
+	:help fold-methods

 ## CTags

 Generating the CTags.
 Navigate to the project parent directory